No Heartbeat at 6-Week Ultrasound? What It Means

 No Heartbeat at 6 Weeks But No Bleeding — What Does It Mean?

-If you’ve had a 6-week scan with no heartbeat detected, but you have no bleeding or cramping, that is actually a more reassuring picture.
-Miscarriage typically presents with physical symptoms.
-The absence of bleeding alongside no detected heartbeat most commonly points to dates being slightly off — not to pregnancy loss.
+If your 6-week scan showed no heartbeat but you have no bleeding or cramping, that is actually a more reassuring picture.
+Miscarriage typically presents with physical symptoms, so the absence of bleeding alongside an undetected heartbeat most commonly points to your dates being slightly off — not to pregnancy loss.

-That said, it’s important not to rely on symptoms alone.
+Try not to rely on symptoms alone.
 The right next step is always a follow-up ultrasound, ideally 7–10 days after the first scan.
-At that point, if the pregnancy is progressing, a heartbeat should be clearly visible.
+By then, if the pregnancy is progressing, a heartbeat should be clearly visible.

 When Should You See a Heartbeat on Ultrasound?

 Most clinicians expect a heartbeat to be clearly visible by 7 weeks on transvaginal ultrasound.
-The 7-week mark is considered the key clinical milestone — if no heartbeat is detected at that point, your doctor will discuss the next steps with you carefully and compassionately.
+That 7-week mark is the key clinical milestone — if no heartbeat is detected then, your doctor will talk you through the next steps carefully and compassionately.

-At 6 weeks, the embryo’s heart is only just beginning to beat.
+At 6 weeks, your baby’s heart is only just beginning to beat.
 The flicker is incredibly faint and tiny — sometimes measuring as little as 2–3mm — which is why even experienced sonographers may not always detect it at exactly six weeks.

 What to Expect at Your Early Pregnancy Scan

-At Athena Women’s Ultrasound in Bentley, Perth, our specialist sonographers are experienced in early pregnancy imaging.
-We understand how emotionally charged this appointment can feel — and we take the time to explain everything clearly and without rush.
+At Athena Women's Ultrasound in Bentley, Perth, our specialist sonographers are experienced in early pregnancy imaging.
+We understand how emotionally charged this appointment can feel — so we take the time to explain everything clearly, without rush.

-If no heartbeat is detected at your 6-week scan, we will:
+If no heartbeat is detected at your 6-week scan, here is what we will do:

 • Explain what we found — what’s visible on screen and what it means